Pascal's wager: Climate change

-Since at least 1992, some scholars have analogized Pascal's wager to decisions about catastrophic climate change.
+Since at least 1992, some scholars have analogized Pascal's wager to decisions about climate change.
 Two differences from Pascal's wager are posited regarding climate change: first, climate change is more likely than Pascal's God to exist, as there is scientific evidence for one but not the other.
-Secondly, the calculated penalty for unchecked climate catastrophe would be large, but is not generally considered to be infinite.
+Secondly, the calculated penalty for unchecked climate change would be large, but is not generally considered to be infinite.
 Magnate Warren Buffett has written that climate change "bears a similarity to Pascal's Wager on the Existence of God.
 Pascal, it may be recalled, argued that if there were only a tiny probability that God truly existed, it made sense to behave as if He did because the rewards could be infinite whereas the lack of belief risked eternal misery.
 Likewise, if there is only a 1% chance the planet is heading toward a truly major disaster and delay means passing a point of no return, inaction now is foolhardy."